 You are the plaintiff.
-You think you have a very good case.
+You think you have an exceptionally good case.
 Your relatives and friends tell you that you can never lose.
-It has been the experience of this author that sometimes good cases are lost due to the following ten main reasons.
+It has been the experience of this author that on occasion good cases are lost due to the following ten main reasons.

 Failing to prepare

 Preparation is one of the keys to a successfully court outcome.
 This means meticulous preparation from start to finish- gathering documents, preparing witnesses, organizing your documents, submitting expert reports, complying with the rules of procedure.
 Knowing what to submit and what to leave out is the key.
 Preparation in child protection cases, for example, involving your case against the Children’s Aid Society or CAS is crucial in persuading the judge on the merits of having the children return to your home under your care and custody.